algorinfo/chrome_crawler/README.md

   - 200 if everything ok
   - body
     - `text` [string]: a query to search in google
+    - `url` [string]: optional, the google's url to use. default: https://www.google.com
     - `nextPage` [string|null]: Used to iterate over the google results
     - `ts` [number]: timeout (in secs)
     - `waitElement` [string | null]: Not used